moledoc/moledoc/Git/README.md

 git diff <branch name> -- <filename>
 ```

-To see, which remote branch is being tracked by local branch, we can use the following commands:
+To see, which remote branch is being tracked by local branch, we use the command **remote**.

 ```sh
 git remote show <remote name> # remote name is usually 'origin', but one repository can have multiple remotes